“We are tired. We as in Black people.

 We don’t want to bring you down, make you uncomfortable, or force you to see us as our color instead of your friend.
 We don’t want you to dismiss our hurts and prove yourself not to be an ally.

-We don’t want to have to deal with the fall out of being dismissed then getting angry and therefore now seen as the ‘angry Black woman/man.’
+We don’t want to have to deal with the fallout of being dismissed and then getting angry and therefore now seen as the ‘angry Black woman/man.’

-I fear for my sons’ lives, their dad’s life, my daughter’s life, my brothers’ lives, my uncles’, sister’s, cousins’, random Black men I don’t know – I fear for their lives because every last hashtag was somebody’s baby.
+I fear for my sons’ lives, their dad’s life, my daughter’s life, my brothers’ lives, my uncles’, sisters’, cousins’, and random Black men I don’t know – I fear for their lives because every last hashtag was somebody’s baby.

 We are tired.
 So when we say Black Lives Matter, now is not the time to rebut.

 Be kind.
 We’re tired.”

 Read more from Jacalyn here: